maaskola/discrover/README.md

 ## Documentation

+The package includes UNIX man pages for the programs.

 The sub-directory doc contains a manual for this package, written in LaTeX.
 A [PDF version](doc/discrover-manual.pdf) of the manual will be generated during the build process of this package.